Check out dates and sign up to attend.

 All students are required to take part in Orientation.

-Toledo campus students should register for a Student Orientation and Registration (SOAR) session online at SOAR: Toledo.
+Toledo campus students should register for a NSO session online at NSO: Toledo.

 Youngstown campus students should register for an Orientation session at Youngstown Orientation page.

-Toledo campus students register for classes at Student Orientation and Registration (SOAR).
+Toledo campus students register for classes at New Student Orientation (NSO).